 The kitchen is a great place to save energy and money.
-Here are just a few easy tips to follow which will add £££ to your budget.
+Here are just a few easy tips to follow which will add $\pounds \pounds \pounds$ to your budget.

-- ✓ When cooking vegetables use just enough water to cover them - ✓ Always use the right size of pan for your cooking ring - Try using pans that can divide into sections so you can cook several items at once - ✓ Cut food into smaller pieces to speed up the cooking time - \checkmark Cook big batches of food and freeze what you don't need that day - ✓ Avoid repeatedly opening the oven door while you are cooking - ✓ Your microwave uses a lot less energy than your oven.
-Some fresh food can be cooked in the microwave and for a fraction of the time and a fraction of the cost. - ✓ Never use a cooker to heat a room. - ✓ Make toast in a toaster, not under the grill - Defrost food in the fridge overnight rather than using the microwave ook several e d that day
+- Always put a lid on your pan.
+Wherever possible, simmer instead of boiling - When cooking vegetables use just enough water to cover them - Always use the right size of pan for your cooking ring - Try using pans that can divide into sections so you can cook several items at once - Cut food into smaller pieces to speed up the cooking time - Cook big batches of food and freeze what you don't need that day - Avoid repeatedly opening the oven door while you are cooking - Your microwave uses a lot less energy than your oven.
+Some fresh food can be cooked in the microwave and for a fraction of the time and a fraction of the cost. - Never use a cooker to heat a room - Make toast in a toaster, not under the grill - Defrost food in the fridge overnight rather than using the microwave